 $AppConnection | GET-MEMBER

 “George!
-Once you showed me this, my eyes lit up!
-When you showed me we could access our existing web service for getting users directly from the Windows PowerShell console like this … ”
+When you showed me this, my eyes lit up!
+When you showed me we could access our existing web service to get users directly from the Windows PowerShell console like this…”

-And to pull up users from Clarence’s application they only needed to type this:
+And to pull up users from Clarence’s application, they only needed to type:

-“Granted the answer wasn’t perfect, but with minor changes, we were able to build three simple cmdlets to create, disable, and list users for the client with simple instructions on how to build a CSV file to populate multiple accounts.”
+“Granted, the answer wasn’t perfect, but with minor changes, we were able to build three simple cmdlets to create, disable, and list users for the client with simple instructions about how to build a CSV file to populate multiple accounts.”

 “George, you saved not only a massive contract with the company, but possibly my job.
-How can you ever think of quitting?
-How could you conceive you weren’t a positive influence?”
+How can you ever think about quitting?
+How could you conceive that you weren’t a positive influence?”

 George nodded.
 His friend Clarence was correct, but this was only one person.
-He appreciated the difference he made but shook his head slowly.
-“I’m still leaving.
+He appreciated the difference he made, but he shook his head slowly, “I’m still leaving.
 I doubt anyone will really care anyhow.”